A Subtle Way to Improve Your Smile

 - Mild Crowding

 Clear aligners are suited for people with mild to moderate alignment issues, such as slight gaps or overlapping teeth.
-They help shift teeth into better alignment, improving their appearance and spacing over time.
+They gradually move teeth into improved alignment, enhancing both appearance and function over time.

 - Fully Developed Teeth

-People with fully developed adult teeth are generally suitable candidates for clear aligners.
-Having all adult teeth in place supports treatment planning and may lead to more consistent results throughout the process.
+People with fully developed adult teeth may be suitable candidates for clear aligners, depending on individual assessment by a dental practitioner.
+Having all adult teeth can support treatment planning and consistent progress, although outcomes vary between individuals.

 - Good Oral Health

 Candidates should have healthy gums and be free from unaddressed decay or gum disease.
-A healthy foundation can help support tooth movement and lower the likelihood of issues during aligner treatment.
+A healthy foundation can help support tooth movement and may reduce the risk of complications during aligner treatment.

 - Commitment to Wear

 Clear aligners must be worn for 20 to 22 hours each day.
-Ideal candidates are responsible and motivated enough to follow instructions to support treatment goals and help maintain steady progress throughout the process.
+Wearing aligners as directed helps support treatment goals and promotes consistent, predictable progress throughout the process when used under professional supervision.

 What Makes Clear Aligners a Popular Orthodontic Choice?